Anoncheg1/emacs-russian-calendar/README.md

 # Features
 - Support arbitrary number of years at once
 - fix for behavior of ```list-holidays``` function included
+- this package is example of how to set holidays per year

 # Screenshot
 ![](https://raw.githubusercontent.com/Anoncheg1/public-share/refs/heads/main/cal.png)